SafeExamBrowser/seb-server-setup/docs/install-demo.rst

 .. glossary::

+    SEBSERVER_PWD -
-    SEBSERVER_PWD: The SEB Server password is needed for various reasons.
+        - The SEB Server password is needed for various reasons.
 This password must be always the same and should be securely stored somewhere
+    CLIENT_EXTERNAL_DNS_NAME
-    CLIENT_EXTERNAL_DNS_NAME: The DNS name for clients connecting to SEB Server.
+        - The DNS name for clients connecting to SEB Server.
 When deploy locally this is localhost.
 IP address or DNS name for dedicated host
+    SERVER_EXTERNAL_DNS_NAME
-    SERVER_EXTERNAL_DNS_NAME: The DNS name for internal communication.
+        - The DNS name for internal communication.
 When deploy locally this is host.docker.internal.
 IP address or DNS name for dedicated host

 4. Use "docker-compose pull" to let docker pull all needed images first